 732 Center St., Lewiston, NY

-It takes place on the second floor, which is accessible only by stairs.
+It takes place on the second floor, accessible only by stairs.

 To commemorate this event, the Opera Hall Players, who formerly presented the Marble Orchard Ghost Walks, worked vigorously to bring “Phantoms of the Opera Hall” to life.